'Just feels broken to me': Brain tumour survivor speaks out

 “I think Covid-19 shone a light on what teachers and doctors really do for us.”

-Smith hopes the Government’s Budget 2023 will show a cut down on “unnecessary” spending so that money can go to where it’s really
+Smith hopes the Government’s Budget 2023 will show a cut-down on “unnecessary” spending so that money can go to where it’s really needed.

 “I’d like them to stop with all these focus groups and creating management positions to investigate where the money should go.